IVAO-Canada/SectorFiles/README.md

 ## Structure

-Each ARTCC has a single "sectorfile" which is stored in the repository.
-These sectorfiles are named after the ARTCC with the extension `.isc` (e.g. `CZVR.isc` for the Vancouver FIR).
+Each FIR has a single "sectorfile" which is stored in the repository.
+These sectorfiles are named after the FIR with the extension `.isc` (e.g. `CZVR.isc` for the Vancouver FIR).
 The majority of data is stored in the `CA` folder (inside `Include`) and is split into a number of folders, detailed below.